Sustainable and Innovative Natural Resource Management (SINReM)

 The programme focuses on innovative and sustainable production, recovery and management of primary and secondary resources.
 The curriculum includes mining, exploration and extraction processes to recovery and recycling technologies (e.g. clean technology, CO2-neutral recovery of resources from waste water and waste streams).
 The thematic scope covered by SINReM also combines scientific-technological fields with economic, environmental and entrepreneurial aspects.
 Technological feasibility, sustainability and circular economy receive great attention in the holistic teaching and learning processes.

-The complete SINReM programme including the course list is available via https://sinrem.eu/program/
+The complete SINReM programme including the course list is available at https://sinrem.eu/programme

 During their first year students will study together at Ghent university (welcome, courses in circular economy, clean technology, resource recovery technologies, etc.), TU Bergakademie Freiberg (introduction course to the entire process chain of rare resources, summer school “resources chemistry”) and Uppsala University (advanced courses in raw materials, innovation management and entrepreneurship, etc.).